 In particular, the cache manager will pre-fetch

 data when possible and it will also discard

 access for large files is a recipe for trashing

 the file cache.
 One of those "use with care" things.

-so we have to test for this as well.
+so we have to consider and test for this as well.

 4. Summed up

 Performance of any bulk IO operation depends on

 three principle variables - the size of IO buffers,